r09491/solar_checker/README.md

 'SOLAR_CHECKER_STORE_DIR* environment variables set as documented in the script!

-To start the http server run 'p12run' under the server/mein directory.
+To start the http server run 'p12run' under the server/main directory.

 You may have to addapt some ip addresses in the scripts.

-An example for 'cron' setup is in 'scripts/crontab.example'.
-It also has some docu for the 'zeroise' philosophy.
+An example for 'cron' setup wit some docu is in 'scripts/crontab.example'.

 ---